serenity-is/docs/fluent_sql/criteria_objects.md

 These parameters has corresponding values, when a query containing this criteria is sent to SQL.

-Automatic parameter numbering starts from 1 by default, but last number is stored in the query the criteria is used with, so it might change.
+Automatic parameter numbering starts from 1 by default, but last number is stored in the query the criteria is used with, so numbers might change.

 Let's use this criteria in a query: